-Most of our furniture is available in maple wood, even if it's shown in cherry, walnut or oak.
+Most of our handmade fine furniture is available in maple wood, even if it's shown in cherry, walnut or oak.
 Just select maple furniture in the drop-down menu for wood choice.

 Sugar Maple Wood (aka: hard maple) is Vermont's most abundant species and a mainstay of many of Vermont's woodworkers.
 Maple heartwood is usually light reddish brown but sometimes considerably darker (dark maple is often mistaken for cherry wood).
 The sapwood is typically white with a slight reddish-brown tinge.
 Maple is heavy, strong, stiff, hard, and resistant to shock.
 It has a fine, uniform texture with generally straight grain, but variations such as birdseye, tiger, flame, curly, wavy, rippled or fiddleback grain occur and are often selected for specialty custom artisan furniture.